bsmali4/cve/CMS Made Simple UPLOAD FILE XSS.md

+# Use CVE-2017-16798.
 one day I felt like reviewing the source code of some random CMS and I picked CMSMS.
 This is totally random and I did this to kill boredom.
 ## FILE UPLOAD XSS
-In file manager,user can upload any files other than php。If the file ends with html, svg, it can Cause XSS. file modules/FileManager/action.upload.php,line10~line29.
+In file manager,user can upload any files other than php。If the file ends with html, svg, it can Cause XSS.If the file ends with phtml,it can case code execution.Please see https://www.drupal.org/node/2450963 about the relevance of ".phtml" and ".pht" for remote code execution. file modules/FileManager/action.upload.php,line10~line29.

     protected function is_file_acceptable( $file )